Beyond-jQuery/book/manuscript/events.md

 The jQuery approach is almost identical to the one that only relies on the native web API.
 Either way, we've satisfied the requirements - no text or images can be selected or dragged on our page.

 {#event-object}
 This is probably a good time to start discussing the `Event` object.
-Above, an `Event` instance is passed to our event handler function when it is executed by jQuery or the browser (respectively).
-The `Event` interface is defined in [the W3C DOM4 specification][dom4-event].
+Above, an `Event` instance is passed to our event handler function when it is executed by jQuery or the browser.
+The native `Event` interface is defined in [the W3C DOM4 specification][dom4-event].
 When a custom or native DOM event is created, the browser creates an instance of `Event` and passes it to each registered listener during the capturing and bubbling phases.

 The event object passed to each listener contains a number of properties that, for instance, describe the associated event.
 Such as: